I'm Goin' In

-"I'm Goin' In" is a song by American rapper Lil Wayne.
-The song features fellow rappers Drake and Young Jeezy, and appears on Drake's EP So Far Gone (2009).
-The song was written by the trio along with Khari "Needlz" Cain, who produced the song.
+"I'm Goin' In" is a song by Canadian rapper Drake.
+The song features the American rappers Lil Wayne and Young Jeezy, and appears on Drake's EP So Far Gone (2009).
+The song was written by these three along with Khari "Needlz" Cain, who produced the song.
 "I'm Goin' In" was sent to urban contemporary radio as the EP's third and final single on October 27, 2009.

 Release

 Prior to the official release, a version without Young Jeezy was leaked online.
 A solo version with just Lil Wayne was also leaked online.
 "I'm Goin' In" was sent to urban contemporary radio in the United States on October 27, 2009.

 Chart performance

 The song peaked at number 40 on the US Billboard Hot 100.
 It also peaked at numbers 28 and 11 respectively on the Billboard Hot R&B/Hip-Hop Songs and Rap Songs charts.
 The song was later certified platinum by the Recording Industry Association of America (RIAA) for sales of over a million copies.